marty-oehme/pubs-extract/README.md

 could see myself taking it one day, provided I find the time.
 Pull requests tackling one of these areas of course very welcome.

+## Issues

+A note on the extraction.
+Highlights in pdfs are somewhat difficult to parse (as are most things in them).
+Sometimes they contain the selected text that is written on the page, sometimes they contain the annotators thoughts as a note, sometimes they contain nothing.
+This plugin makes an effort to find the right combination and extract the written words, as well as any additional notes made - but things *will* slip through or extract weirdly every now and again.

+The easiest extraction is provided if your program writes the selection itself into the highlight content, because then we can just use that.
+It is harder to parse if it does not.

 ## Roadmap:

 - [x] extracts highlights and annotations from a doc file (e.g. using PyMuPDF)